 The main advantage of Matroska container is that it can hold an unlimited number of audio, video and subtitles tracks as well as meta data (cover art, comments, description, etc.) and chapter points.
 It means that one movie may come with several audio and subtitles tracks within a single file.
 You can easily switch to a foreign language track or director’s comments using your media player controls.

-Whenever you need to rip a DVD or a Blu-ray disc and keep all possible audio and video tracks, you should definitely choose MKV for output.
+Whenever you need to rip a DVD to MP4 and keep all possible audio and video tracks, you should definitely choose MKV for output.

 Another great advantage of MKV container is its error recovery.
 If for example, your Internet connection was lost during the downloading process, you can still watch the parts of the video that have already been downloaded.
 It also works for corrupted files.